Do I Need to Pay Crypto Self-Employment Taxes?

 TokenTax content follows strict guidelines for editorial accuracy and integrity.
 We do not accept money from third party sites, so we can give you the most unbiased and accurate information possible.

-• Professional US crypto traders must pay a 15.3% self-employment tax if their net earnings exceed $400 in a tax year, covering Social Security and Medicare contributions.
-This tax is required if your crypto activities qualify as self-employment rather than a hobby, meaning you trade crypto in a “businesslike manner.”
+• Professional US crypto traders must typically pay a 15.3% self-employment tax on net earnings exceeding $400 in a tax year, covering Social Security and Medicare contributions.
+Payments are due quarterly as estimated taxes to meet IRS requirements and avoid penalties.

 If you’re a US taxpayer and self-employed, you must pay self-employment taxes, an additional 15.3% tax including Medicare and Social Security taxes.
 Most salaried workers have half of this automatically deducted from their paychecks, with the other half paid by their employer.